framgiatw/Linux-Essential-1/ex04_Grep/README.md

 - `grep -r`
 - `grep {search_phrases} {path_or_file_name}`
 - `grep -l`
-- Practice grep git commit
+- Practice grep git commits
 - Practice chain grep
 - Practice grep all code of tasks that contain a specific word
 - Practice list all file that contain a specific word